AdmitHub/meteor-buildpack-horse/README.md

 So `$COMPILE_DIR/bin` etc are great places to put any extra binaries or stuff if you need to in custom extras.

+## Tips & Tricks

+Please help us add tips and tricks to the [wiki](https://github.com/AdmitHub/meteor-buildpack-horse/wiki) for further help, like usage with Dokku or other environments.

 ## Why horse?

 There are a gazillian forks and branches of various buildpacks remixing the